Jumpscale/digital_me/templates/gateway/README.md

 - `remove_http_porxy`: Removes a httpproxy from the http server
 - `add_network`: Adds a network to the gateway
 - `remove_network`: Remove a network from the gateway
-- `info`: Retreive information about your gateway
+- `info`: Retrieve information about your gateway
+- `uninstall`: stop the gateway and clean up everything. **This action will delete your data.**

 ### Examples: